 Advocate for Change

 - Advocate for a Better GDL for Your State.
 It’s hard to get a law passed on your own.
-Here are actions you can take to help improve the laws in your state:
+Use these tips to help improve teen driver laws in your state:

 -- Check the Internet for any pending legislation in your state or on Capitol Hill.
 See if the bill or bills align with recommended Minimum GDL Provisions.